-- Select the assessment year(AY) for which you want your taxes to be calculated (if you have made the investment in the year 2020-21, then your AY shall be 2021-22)
+- Select the assessment year(AY) for which you want your taxes to be calculated (if you have invested in the year 2020-21, then your AY shall be 2021-22)

 - Select the status to indicate whether you are an individual or HUF

-- If you selected ‘individual’ above, enter the premium amount paid by you for life insurance policies of yourself, your spouse and your child.
-However, if you selected ‘HUF’, the premium paid by the HUF for any or all of the HUF members will require to be entered. (note that the calculator is not designed to consider the year when a policy was issued.
-Deduction amount varies based on that)
+- If you selected 'individual' above, enter the premium amount paid by you for life insurance policies of yourself, your spouse, and your child.
+However, if you selected 'HUF', the premium paid by the HUF for any or all of the HUF members will require to be entered. (note that the calculator is not designed to consider the year when a policy was issued.
+The deduction amount varies based on that)

 - Enter the amount invested in a term deposit of not less than 5 years with any scheduled bank.

 - Suppose you have made any other investments eligible for deduction under section 80C (refer to the list below).
 In that case, you may select it from the dropdown list and enter the investment amount in the following box.

 These steps will lead you to an amount exempted under section 80C, which shall reduce your taxable amount. (the box after the others are greyed out, and the final answer doesn't change in the calculator)A list of other investments that are eligible for deduction under section 80C. is enumerated below:

 Premium paid on insurance policies of self, spouse or child (minor or major).
 In the case of HUF, the premium is paid for any member.
 It can be either a life policy or an endowment policy.
 The deduction limit shall be as follows: